binary-manu/routerify/README.md

 Currently this is the only supported scheme for connecting to the Internet.
 PPPoE must be authenticated with CHAP.

-PPPoE connections react to carrier changes reating to the physical NIC.
-When the carries goes away, the connection is terminated.
+PPPoE connections react to carrier changes of the physical NIC.
+When the carrier goes away, the connection is terminated.
 When the carrier is detected, it is brought up.

 The following variables can be used: